State-Independent Quantum Key Distribution with Two-Way Classical Communication

+The generic QKD protocol, tracing back to the original BB84, can be thought of as the distillation of a key from a sequence of qubit states shared between two parties, Alice and Bob.
+We consider the sequence to be a sequence of units of information, and the structure of a generic QKD protocol can be understood by looking at what happens to these units.
+Through the process, more and more units of information are discarded.
+One can visualize the structure as an inverted frustum, as illustrated in Figure~\ref{fig:frustum}.

+At the top we have a complete sequence of qubits, such as a sequence of states prepared by Alice and transmitted over a quantum channel to Bob in the light of BB84 and its derivatives, or a set of entangled qubit pairs shared by the two, such as the E91 protocol and its derivatives.

+Qubits that fail to register are discarded.
+A subset of the sequence is used post measurement on both sides in order to detect the presence of an eavesdropper.
+The units of information consist of correlated classical data.
+Once the absence of a third party is established, that subset is discarded.
+Most protocols then require Alice and Bob to discard those units for which their measurements do not match.
+For instance, in a modification of the BB84 that is equivalent to E91 \cite{Benn92}, Alice and Bob can choose among a continuum of measurements in a range between axes $0^o$ and $90^o$.
+They discard those for which their measurements do not match, leading to a heavy reduction in units of information, as there are a large number of possible combinations they may choose from.

-The implementation of a successful quantum key generation protocol requires two parts: 1) the quantum part, which establishes a raw key between two parties, and 2) classical post processing, in which privacy amplification and information reconciliation lead to a distillation of the final one-time pad from the raw key.
+The implementation of a successful quantum key distribution protocol requires two parts: 1) the quantum part, which establishes a raw key between two parties, and 2) classical post-processing, in which privacy amplification and information reconciliation lead to a distillation of the final one-time pad from the raw key.